The ACI policy model

 Management endpoint groups for out-of-band (mgmtOoB) or in-band ( mgmtInB) access.

 4 to Layer 7 services.
 Rather than configure and manage endpoints individually, they are placed in an EPG and are managed

 Policies apply to EPGs, never to individual endpoints.
 An EPG can be statically configured by an administrator in the APIC,

 When an EPG uses a static binding path, the encapsulation VLAN associated with this EPG must be part of a static VLAN pool.

-copied to an
+copied to an fvStIp MO.

 Regardless of how an